igorrKurr/redux-replicate/README.md

 - `init (String storeKey, Object store)` - Called when initializing the store.
 You can, for example, use the `store.setState` method here to asynchronously update the state of the store.

-- `preDispatch (String storeKey, Object store, Object action)` - Called immediately before some `action` is dispatched.
+- `preReduction (String storeKey, Object state, Object action)` - Called immediately before some `action` is dispatched.

-- `postDispatch (String storeKey, Object store, Object action)` - Called immediately after some `action` is dispatched.
+- `postReduction (String storeKey, Object state, Object action)` - Called immediately after some `action` is dispatched.

 ## Example replicator